Jerusalem

 SECOND TEMPLE PERIOD

-538 B.C.
-Cyrus, King of Persia, defeats the Babylonians.
+538 BCE Cyrus, King of Persia, defeats the Babylonians.
 The exiled Hebrews, under the leadership of Zerubavel and later Ezra, returned to Jerusalem and built the Second Temple.
-332 B.C.
-The Greeks under Alexander the Great conquers the Judean Kingdom.
+332 BCE The Greeks under Alexander the Great conquers the Judean Kingdom.

-63 B.C.
-Pompey conquered Jerusalem and the Roman period began.
-In the year 70 after a 4 year rebellion against the Romans, the Second Temple was destroyed and the Jewish citizens were forced to leave the city once again.
+63 BCE Pompey conquered Jerusalem and the Roman period began.
+In the year 70 CE after a 4 year rebellion against the Romans, the Second Temple was destroyed and the Jewish citizens were forced to leave the city once again.

 MAP OF JERUSALEM - SECOND TEMPLE PERIOD